playfulprogramming/playfulprogramming/content/crutchcorn/collections/harsh-leadership-truths/posts/iceberg-of-knowledge/index.md

 2) Knowledge within a problem space
 3) Knowledge within a specific problem

-# Knowledge within a Field
+# Knowledge within a field

 Let's use forms written for websites as an example: